01 of 06

 Friday: Late Afternoon and Evening

 After folding your girlfriends into hugs and commenting on how cute you all look—over drinks at the hotel’s rooftop bar—kick off your weekend in Wisconsin’s largest city by sticking a fork into the most popular culinary tradition: a fish fry.
 But don’t go where the guys go.
-Instead, check out an ethnic, more elevated twist, like at Izumi’s on the East Side where the fish fry is served in a bento box.
+Instead, check out somewhere with a more elevated twist.
 One of the city’s main bar districts is a few blocks north, on East North Avenue on the East Side.
 For some vintage fun, drop by Vitucci’s Corner Lounge, which dates back to the 1930s and then tune in for live jazz at The Jazz Estate, which reopened last year and makes some of the best classic cocktails in town.Continue to 4 of 6 below.

 04 of 06